jensengroup/RegioSQM/README.md

 threshold are marked in green, sites between the 1 kcal/mol and 3 kcal/mol threshold by a red dot.

+## validation of a local installation

+The authors document the predictions by RegioSQM visually in the supplementary information of the publication, where 535 structures are binned in 69 EAS groups (e.g., pyridines, thiophenes, indazoles).
+The corresponding SMILES strings are available to the [public](https://github.com/jensengroup/RegioSQM) and as a verbatim copy `compound_smiles.csv` in folder `example` of this project and may be used to check if the local installation of the scripts works fine.

+As an example, for each of the first 36 EAS groups a representative was selected to populate file `mokka_smiles_list.csv`.
+To reduce the computational load, molecules with less conformational flexibility was given preference.
+The list of conformers (`mokka_conformers.csv`) generated in preparation of the prediction contains 150 entries.
+After MOPAC's work, the positions indicated in RDKit's visualizations of the results were in 1:1 agreement with the illustrations provided in the SI of the publication.
+The summary of the analysis is provided with `mokka_results.txt`; in future, this reference file may be used to monitor if modifications of the scripts affected the results of the analysis, or not.

     # generate conformations from SMILES
     #
     # geometries are saved as .sdf and .mop input files,